Dd1235/Eunoia/readme.md

 - Python 3.9+
 - Supabase CLI (for local dev and migrations)
-- (Optional) Deno (for Supabase Edge Functions)
-- (Optional) Node.js (only required for frontend build tooling, not for backend or runtime)
+- Node.js (only required for frontend build tooling, not for backend or runtime)

 ### 1. Environment Variables